hossein-nas/complete-intro-to-web-dev/lessons/01-welcome-to-the-class/A-intro.md

 ![course logo](./images/course-icon.png)

 I wrote this course to teach people to go from not knowing how to code to writing their first web applications.
 I feel like it's the best time ever to ever to enter the coding world because our tools are far better now than they used to be, meaning you write powerful apps today with just a few tools.
 I have been coding for decades now and it tooks a lot of code to just eke out a bad little quiz app.
-By the end of this course you code a clone of Wordle, an app that just sold millions of dollars to the New York Times.

 ## Who is this course for / Prerequisites